 (b) the reason the Board has decided to take no further action.

 [Section 151 amended by No. 4 of 2018 s.
-55(b).]
+55.]

 152. National Board to give notice of receipt of notification

 (1) A National Board must, as soon as practicable after receiving a notification about a registered health practitioner or student, give written notice of the notification to the practitioner or student.